nicholasbishop/dumbmath-rs/README.md

-# Dumbmath purpose
+# Dumbmath

-A Rust experiment in making a pretty dumb math library oriented towards computer graphics.
+This package is a Rust experiment in making a pretty dumb math library oriented towards computer graphics.
 By dumb I mean that it's a bit C-ish in style rather than Haskell-ish or C++ Boost-ish.

 # License